kyverno/website/content/en/docs/Installation/_index.md

 kubectl get clusterrole kyverno:background-controller -o yaml
 ```

-### ConfigMap Flags
+### ConfigMap Keys

-The following flags are used to control the behavior of Kyverno and must be set in the Kyverno ConfigMap.
+The following keys are used to control the behavior of Kyverno and must be set in the Kyverno ConfigMap.
+Kyverno watches for changes to this ConfigMap and will load any updates which occur.

-1. `excludeGroupRole`: excludeGroupRole role expected string with comma-separated group role.
-It will exclude all the group role from the user request.
-Default we are using `system:serviceaccounts:kube-system,system:nodes,system:kube-scheduler`.
-2. `excludeUsername`: excludeUsername expected string with comma-separated kubernetes username.
-In generate request if user enable `Synchronize` in generate policy then only kyverno can update/delete generated resource but admin can exclude specific username who have access of delete/update generated resource.
+1. `defaultRegistry`: sets the default image registry to use if one is not specified.
+Defaults to `docker.io`.
+2. `enableDefaultRegistryMutation`: tells Kyverno whether it should update its internal context with the value of the `defaultRegistry` key when the condition is met.
+Defaults to `"true"`.
+3. `excludeGroups`: excludes the provided groups from any processing.
+Supports a comma-separated list of groups.
+Defaults to `system:serviceaccounts:kube-system,system:nodes`.
+4. `excludeUsernames`: excludes user names from any processing.
+Supports the `!` operator to negate an entry (ex., `!john` will include the username `john` if it was excluded via another parameter).
+Default is `'!system:kube-scheduler'`.
+5. `excludeRoles`: list of Roles to exclude from processing.
+Default is undefined.
+6. `excludeClusterRoles`: list of ClusterRoles to exclude from processing.
+Default is undefined.
-3. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
+7. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
 Default is set to "false".
-4. `resourceFilters`: Kubernetes resources in the format "[kind,namespace,name]" where the policy is not evaluated by the admission webhook.
+8. `resourceFilters`: Kubernetes resources in the format "[kind,namespace,name]" where the policy is not evaluated by the admission webhook.
 For example --filterKind "[Deployment, kyverno, kyverno]" --filterKind "[Deployment, kyverno, kyverno],[Events, *, *]".
 Note that resource filters do not apply to background scanning mode.
+See the [Resource Filters](#resource-filters) section for more complete information.
-5. `webhooks`: specifies the Namespace or object exclusion to configure in the webhooks managed by Kyverno.
+9. `webhooks`: specifies the Namespace or object exclusion to configure in the webhooks managed by Kyverno.
+Default is `'[{"namespaceSelector": {"matchExpressions": [{"key":"kubernetes.io/metadata.name","operator":"NotIn","values":["kyverno"]}]}}]'`.
+10. `webhookAnnotations`: instructs Kyverno to add annotations to its webhooks for AKS support.
+Default is undefined.
+See the [AKS notes](#notes-for-aks-users) section above for details.

 ### Container Flags